manolishs/cs4782-SGC/README.md

 ## Chosen Result

-Our project aims to re-implement GCN and SGC and measure our testing performances on various citation networks dataset.
+Our project aims to re-implement GCN and SGC and measure our testing performances on various citation networks dataset: Cora (McCallum et al. 2000), Citeseer (Lee et al. 2000), and Pubmed (Sen et al. 2008).

 For reference, we have attached a subset of Table 2 from Wu et al.'s table, outlining the testing accuracy of GCN from literature as well as the testing accuracy of their implementation of GCN and SGC averaged over 10 runs.